MLH/mlh-policies/membership-guide.md

 # Membership Guidelines

 This document outlines the Major League Hacking (MLH) Membership Guidelines.
-MLH provides all MLH Member Events with the following benefits and resources to ease the lives of organizers and improve the hacker experience.
+MLH provides all MLH Member Events with the following benefits and resources (upon availability) to ease the lives of organizers and improve the hacker experience.

 ## Membership Benefits

-As an MLH Member Event all hackathons receive the following benefits.
+As an MLH Member Event all hackathons receive the following benefits (upon availability).

 0. **Listed on Season Page.** Events will be listed on their region's official hackathon season page.
 0. **Onsite Support.** MLHers are extensions of MLH Member Event organizing teams.
 They’re able to help coordinate judging, mentor hackers, set up food, or even take out the trash.
 Whatever a hackathon needs to ensure that an event runs smoothly MLH will be available to provide assistance.
 0. **Office Hours.** Our team helps support over 250 student hackathons every year.
 We've helped deal with all sorts of problems and questions.
-With MLH Office Hours, you can tap into the MLH team's expert advice and mentorship when you need it in a 1-on-1 environment.
+You may request MLH Office Hours and tap into the MLH team's expert advice and mentorship when you need it in a 1-on-1 environment.
 0. **MLH emergency budget** All MLH Member Events encounter a 30-50% attrition rate in registrations.
 To combat this, MLH Member events typically overbook for the hackathon.
 The uncertainty of attendance can be scary, so we’ll help you.
 If you overshoot your attendance goal, we'll pay for the food costs, to celebrate and also make sure your event doesn't go over budget.
 0. **Access to the Software Lab.** Every hacker who participates in an MLH Member Event gets a bundle of free services called the MLH Software Lab.
 This includes things such as web hosting credit and free domain names.
 0. **Access to the Hardware Lab.** The MLH Hardware lab contains the latest and greatest hardware for hackers to utilize for free at all MLH Member Events. *The MLH Hardware Lab is dependent on availability.*